St. Joseph, Minnesota: History

 Originally home to the native Dakota people until the signing of the Treaty of Traverse des Sioux in 1851, St. Joseph was laid out in 1855.

+Father Francis Pierz, Missionary, from Father Francis Pierz, Missionary.

 Writing in 1997, Jewish-American historian of America's religious architecture Marilyn J. Chiat described early settlement in the region, "Father Francis X. Pierz, a missionary to [Native Americans] in central Minnesota, published a series of articles in 1851 in German Catholic newspapers advocating Catholic settlement in central Minnesota.
 Large numbers of immigrants, mainly German, but also Slovenian and Polish, responded.
 Over 20 parishes where formed in what is now Stearns County, each centered on a church-oriented hamlet.
 As the farmers prospered, the small frame churches were replaced by more substantial buildings of brick or stone...
 Stearns County retains in its German character and is still home to one of the largest rural Catholic populations in Anglo-America."

 St. Joseph was named by early German and Slovenian settlers after the patron saint of their newly erected log chapel.

 Pioneer settlement in St. Joseph is very important to the history of the Slovenian diaspora.
 Pierz had previously brought with him from Slovenia his 12-year-old nephew Joseph Notsch Jr., the son of his sister, Apollonia Notsch.
 Notsch accompanied Pierz on trips, serving Mass and cooking.
 In 1855, Notsch's parents and siblings became the first Slovenian family to emigrate to the New World, and carried with them an altarpiece for Pierz painted by Matevž Langus.
 The Notsch family was accused of foolishness by Janez Bleiweis in the Ljubliana newspaper Novice.
 Apollonia Notsch later wrote a famous letter from her family's homestead in St. Joseph, describing the family's passage on the immigrant ship, her impressions of frontier life in the Minnesota Territory, and her joy at having emigrated to America.
 The letter was published in Novice and convinced many other Slovenes to follow the Notsch family's lead.